AuroraEditor/Aurora-Editor-Bot/README.md

 This section tells you how to test different payloads.

 > **Note**\
-> Those payloads may not work in your environment.<br/>
+> Some payloads may not work in your environment.<br/>
-> if you have not the rights to AuroraEditor/Aurora-Editor-Bot.
+> if you have not the correct rights to [AuroraEditor/Aurora-Editor-Bot](https://github.com/AuroraEditor/Aurora-Editor-Bot).

 ### Run all tests
 ```bash